nocomplexity/FreeAndOpenMachineLearning/architecture.rst

 Since your business is properly not Amazon, Microsoft or Google you need partners.
 Partners should work with you together to solve your business problems.
 If you select partners pure doing a functional aspect, like hosting, data cleaning ,programming or support and maintenance you miss the needed commitment and trust.
 Choosing the right partners for your machine learning project is even harder than for ordinary IT projects, due to the high knowledge factor involved.
 Some rule of thumbs when selecting partners:
 Big partners are not always better.
 With SMB partners who are committed to solve your business challenge with you governance structures are often easier and more flexible.
-Be aware for vendor lock-ins.
+Be aware of vendor lock-ins.
 Make sure you can change from partners whenever you want.
 So avoid vendor specific and black-box approaches for machine learning projects.
 Machine learning is based on learning, and learning requires openness.

 Trust and commitment are important factors when selecting partners.
 Commitment is needed since machine learning projects are in essence innovation projects that need a correct mindset.
 Use the input of your created solution architecture to determine what kind of partners are needed when.
 E.g. when your project is finished you need stability and continuity in partnerships more than when you are in an innovative phase.